● Integrative Wellness

 Common administration methods include joint or soft-tissue injections for localized discomfort, major autohemotherapy where blood is drawn, ozonated, and reinfused for systemic support, rectal insufflation for systemic absorption without IV access, and topical applications using ozonated oils or water for wound healing.

-Patriot Pro Health & Pro Health does not recommend self-administered or DIY ozone treatments.
+Patriot IV & Pro Health does not recommend self-administered or DIY ozone treatments.
 Risks of improper technique include gas embolism, infection, and tissue irritation.
 During your telehealth consultation, your provider reviews what forms of ozone therapy are appropriate and permitted based on your location and health history.

 Why People Explore Ozone Therapy